VOLUNTEER AT A BAVA MEMBER AGENCY

 Township of Tiny

-Contact: Maggie Off, Community Engagement Coordinator
+Contact: Grace Beaman, Community Engagement Coordinator

-Locations: 130 Balm Beach Road West
+Location: 130 Balm Beach Road West, Tiny, ON, L0L 2J0

-Phone: 705-526-4204
+Phone: 705-526-4204 ext 271

 Mission: A committed team providing extraordinary municipal services.